braden337/tirebot/README.md

 # tirebot
-A Facebook Messenger bot that lets the user calculate differences between tires
+A Facebook Messenger bot that lets the user calculate the diameter variance between tires